-broadcast 10.0.255.255

 This may be followed by a number of examples.
 But the two blocks that begin with iface eth0 intet static and iface eth1 inet static are where the two LAN ports can be configured.
 It is our strategy to never change the LAN2 settings.
 They should always be kept at IP 10.0.0.90 and Subnet 255.255.0.0.
 This way we ensure that whenever we go to a NOVAC instrument in the field, we will always be able to log in on LAN2.
 The settings for LAN1 can be changed to whatever settings are needed for the telemetry network at a given volcano.
 However, always make sure that LAN1 and LAN2 are on different subnets.
 This means that the third number in the IP address must be different.
 Setting both Ethernet ports to the same subnet may give unexpected results.